pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * number/percentage of acceptance/black-box/external tests passed;
 * number/percentage of unit tests passed, and quality mark given by client.

-Eleven standardized and twenty four unstandardized effect sizes were calculated based for external quality.
+Eleven standardized and twenty-four unstandardized effect sizes were calculated for external quality.
+The data for the standardized analysis show that there is no difference regarding TDD and the compared groups (an effect size of